-In JMeter, Response Assertion is used to validate the presence of a particular string (pattern) or some fields like response code, response message etc. The pattern string could be number, word, statement etc. which could be present either in the server response or in the JMeter request.
+In JMeter, Response Assertion is used to validate the presence of a particular string (pattern) or some fields like response code, response message etc. The pattern string could be a number, word, statement etc. which could be present either in the server response or in the JMeter request.

 I have created a JMeter script of an e-commerce site where I can place an order to buy some products.
 Once the order is submitted, the application generates an order number which confirms that the order has been submitted successfully.
-To validate the submission of order during the test I can use Assertion which will check the order number generation statement and confirm that whether the order has been submitted successfully or not.
+To validate the submission of an order during the test I can use Assertion which will check the order number generation statement and confirm whether the order has been submitted successfully or not.

 How to add ‘Response Assertion’?

 - Select the ‘Sampler’ element whose response needs to be validated.

 What are the input fields of ‘Response Assertion’?

 - Name: To provide the name of the assertion.

 - Comments: To provide arbitrary comments (if any)